 The use of an external reference may be necessary to enhance the gain accuracy of the ADC or improve thermal drift characteristics.
-Figure 61 shows the typical drift characteristics of the internal reference in 1.0 V mode.
+Figure 60 and Figure 61 show the typical drift characteristics of the internal reference in 1.0 V mode and programmable 1.3 V mode, respectively.

 Figure 61.
-Typical V{REF} Drift
+Typical $V{REF} = 1.3 \text{ V Drift}$

 When the SENSE pin is tied to AVDD, the internal reference is disabled, allowing the use of an external reference.
-An internal reference buffer loads the external reference with an equivalent 7.5 k Ω load (see Figure 54).
+An internal reference buffer loads the external reference with an equivalent 7.5 k Ω load (see Figure 50).
 The internal buffer generates the positive and negative full-scale references for the ADC core.
-Therefore, the external reference must be limited to a maximum of 1.0 V.